mendix/docs/content/ats/index.md

 title: "Application Test Suite"
 ---

-The Mendix Application Test Suite (ATS) is a suite of tools for embedding (automated) testing in your application life cycle.
+The Mendix Application Test Suite (ATS) is a suite of tools for embedding (automated) testing into your application life cycle.
 These tools are built by Mansystems in Mendix on top of Selenium.

 ATS provides a powerful solution for automation of not only your functional and regression tests, but also non-functional tests like availability, security, and performance testing.
 Furthermore, with functions like test case recording and data-driven testing, it provides you with everything you need to make testing your Mendix apps quick, easy, and versatile.